GoogleCloudPlatform/dialogflow-integrations/cx/google-chat/README.md

 *   In a new browser window, open chat.google.com in the same domain as the chatbot user that you specified in the previous step.

-*   Next click on find a bot and type in the name you set your bot to
+*   Next start a new chat and click on **find apps** and type in the name you set your bot to

-*   Now you can directly message your bot and test their responses
+*   Now you can directly message your bot and test their responses.